 “My favorite thing about Portland is the expectation of work-life balance and the diversity of options available to realize it.”

-Tiara Darnell is a creative strategist, writer and multimedia-savvy content creator based in Portland and Washington, D.C.
-Her freelance work encompasses cannabis, food, arts, culture, travel, leisure and more.
-Her work has appeared in Travel Portland, Broccoli Magazine and Willamette Week, among other publications.
+Tiara Darnell is a creative strategist, writer, and video and audio producer based in Buffalo, New York, and Portland.
+She is the host and executive producer of High, Good People, a “potcast” that explores the relationships between people of color and cannabis in the new age of legalization.
+Tiara’s freelance writing encompasses cannabis, travel, food and more with an emphasis on diverse perspectives.
+Her work has appeared in Travel Portland, Broccoli Magazine, Travel Oregon, Willamette Week and elsewhere.
 Tiara enjoys podcasts, spending time by water, fresh flowers on her table and white tea.

-Catalina Gaitán joined Travel Portland in 2015.
-They wrote for Willamette Week, Portland Monthly, Harvard University and The Boston Globe before becoming Travel Portland’s Content Editor.
+Catalina Gaitán joined Travel Portland in 2015 and wrote for Willamette Week, Portland Monthly, Harvard University and The Boston Globe before becoming Travel Portland’s Content Editor.

 Catherine Ryan Gregory